rainbow954/streamly-spark-examples/streamly-kafka-cassandra/README.md

 ### 1. Build the project

-Assuming git, java, and maven installed.
+Assuming git, java, and maven are installed on your machine.
 Issue the following commands in your terminal :

 ```bash
  host$ git clone https://github.com/streamlyio/streamly-spark-examples.git